Commonwealth Consolidated Acts

 (3) If an ADI becomes unable to meet its obligations or suspends payment, the assets of the ADI in Australia are to be available to meet the ADI's liabilities in the following order:

-(a) first, the ADI's liabilities (if any) to APRA because of the rights APRA has against the ADI because of section 16AI;
+(a) first, the ADI's liabilities (if any) to APRA because of the rights APRA has against the ADI because of section 16AI or 16AIC;

 (b) second, the ADI's debts (if any) to APRA under section 16AO;

-(d) fourth, the ADI's other liabilities (in the order of their priority apart from this subsection).
+(f) sixth, the ADI's other liabilities (if any) in the order of their priority apart from this subsection.

 ADI's assets must at least equal its deposit liabilities

-(a) it does not hold assets (excluding goodwill) in Australia of a value that is equal to or greater than the total amount of its deposit liabilities in Australia; and
+(a) it does not hold assets (excluding goodwill and any assets or other amount excluded by the prudential standards for the purposes of this subsection) in Australia of a value that is equal to or greater than the total amount of its deposit liabilities in Australia; and

 (b) APRA has not authorised the ADI to hold assets of a lesser value.